m-salewski/stay_classification/notebooks/classifiers_playground/metric_box_method/README.md

     * **!!!** check that the identified stays during the substages are not immediately adjacent
         * _ie_ no stays should have indices like `[10, ..., 20]` followed by `[21, ..., 30]`
             * such stays are possible $\to$ but there should be a minimum travel time if the locations are distinct
+* check the gaps between (short) clusters
+    * look for limits for the length of a travel

 ## Notes:

 * **Gaps**